Welcome to our best ever California Road Trip itinerary for families with kids!

 Santa Monica/Los Angeles (Suggested: 5 Days)

-If I can give you one piece of advice about visiting LA during your California road trip, it’s this.
+If I can give you one piece of advice about visiting LA during your California road trip with kids, it’s this.
 Don’t stay in LA.

 Oh, and there’s amazing shopping on the Third Street promenade.

-You’re only a short hop from LA proper.
-Drive into town and you can explore all the sights.
+After spending a day in Santa Monica, give yourself time to head into LA.
+Drive or Uber into town and you can explore all the sights.
 Our recommendations are shopping at the Farmers Market and The Grove, taking a helicopter tour over the city, and hiking up to the Griffiths Observatory for amazing views over the city.

-There’s so much to do in the area that you’ll need a day just to explore Malibu.
+There’s so much to do in the wider LA area that you’ll need another day just to explore Malibu.
 We fell in love with Paradise Cove, a picture perfect beach.
-You can spend the day at Zuna Beach and then drive to Paradise Cove to watch the sun set.
+You can spend the day at Zuma Beach and then drive to Paradise Cove to watch the sun set.
 There’s a fabulous restaurant here and a beach club.
 You can reserve private sun loungers here including your own private mini beach club with double loungers and fridges.
 Plan ahead though, as they’re booked out months ahead.

-We recommend spending a couple of days here to get your theme park fix.
+On day four of your itinerary, try spending a day (or two) getting your theme park fix.
 We’ve tried both Universal Studios Hollywood, and Disneyland California and they’re both great.
 If I had to pick, then I think Disney has the edge!
+If you have time, the Warner Bros Studio Tour is amazing, and you’re also close to Knott’s Berry Farm.

 Check out this post for our recommendations for trips to Santa Monica and LA.